By William C. Head, Atlanta DUI Attorney

 By filling out the form, the arresting officer swears that the DUI driver was in control of the motor vehicle at the time of the traffic stop and the officer arrested the driver for O.C.G.A.
-40-6-391 (operating a motor vehicle under the influence of alcohol or a controlled substance) or the drunk driver was involved in an accident that driving under the influence, under caused serious injury or fatality.
+40-6-391 (operating a motor vehicle under the influence of alcohol or a controlled substance), or the drunk driver was involved in an accident while driving under the influence, and caused serious injury or a fatality.

 The officer must then mark if: (1) the arrested driver refused to take a state-administered chemical test under Georgia’s implied consent law, (2) the breathalyzer test shows that the driver’s alcohol content was .08 grams or higher, (3) the driver was under the age of 21 and the breath test result was .02 grams or higher, (4) the driver was operating a commercial vehicle with a breath alcohol content of .04 grams or higher.

 The next field on the DDS 1205 form is for the arresting officer’s signature, the date, and the notary seal.

 Following this information, the next section notifies the driver that he or she has been served with the Official Notice of Suspension of his or her driver’s license.
 If the driver refused to take the chemical test, the administrative license suspension will last for one year.
 The suspension begins on the 46th day following the arrest date.